This article updated in August 2020.

 That got me thinking – I knew it had been a few years.
 I was made redundant from my law firm in 2009 and I’d been teaching lawyers how to make more effective use of LinkedIn for business development purposes.

-At the time it was hard work because lawyers (sometimes) thought they knew better “we don’t need technology to do networking”.
+At the time it was hard work because lawyers (sometimes) thought they knew better “we don’t need technology for networking”.

 I ran lunchtime workshops for the lawyers as well as for the business services professionals.
 For our more senior partners, I offered one-to-one coaching sessions on how to make the most of LinkedIn.